 In broad terms, psychology is the study of the mind and behavior.
 But insights gained through psychology have proven useful and provided practical applications in almost every facet of human endeavor, from brand management and marketing, to driving a car and raising a child.
 And, while earning a college degree in psychology is certainly a good move for anyone aiming to become a licensed clinical or research psychologist, it can also open the door to a broad array of career opportunities.

 An associate degree in psychology, which can usually be completed in two years, offers an foundational introduction to the principles behind the practice of psychology.
 It can be a crucial first step toward pursuing a career in the field, or pivoting to a career in which an understanding of behavioral psychology has practical applications.
-In this guide, we'll take a comprehensive look at the different types of degrees available at the associate level, what kind of coursework these degrees entail, how these degrees realistically factor into career outcomes, and much, much more.
+In this guide, we'll take a comprehensive look at the different types of degrees available at the associate level, what kind of coursework these degree programs entail, how these degrees realistically factor into career outcomes, and much, much more.

 What Is an Associate Degree in Psychology?